Auction-Based Regulation for Artificial Intelligence: Additional Experiments

 \section{Additional Experiments}

 Within this section, we verify empirically that our computed PDF and CDFs in Corollaries \ref{cor:uniform-valuations} and \ref{cor:beta-valuations} are correct.
 To accomplish this, we randomly sample and compute the product of $V_i$ and $\lambda_i$ fifty million times.
 We then plot the PDF and CDF of the resultant products and compare it with our theoretical PDF and CDF.
-The theoretical PDF and CDF for Corollary \ref{cor:uniform-valuations} are defined in Equations \eqref{eq:uniform-pdf} and \eqref{eq:uniform-cdf}, while those for Corollary \ref{cor:beta-valuations} are found in Equations \eqref{eq:beta-pdf} and \eqref{eq:beta-cdf}.
+The theoretical PDF and CDF for Corollary \ref{cor:uniform-valuations} are defined in Equations~\ref{eq:uniform-pdf} and \ref{eq:uniform-cdf}, while those for Corollary \ref{cor:beta-valuations} are found in Equations~\ref{eq:beta-pdf} and \ref{eq:beta-cdf}.
 The results of these simulations, which validate our computed PDFs and CDFs, are shown in Figures \ref{fig:uniform-pdf-cdf} and \ref{fig:beta-pdf-cdf}.
 To ensure correctness, we perform testing on different values of $p_\epsilon$.
 As expected, our theory lines up exactly with our empirical simulations for both Corollaries as well as across varying $p_\epsilon$.
+We note that all experiments are computationally light, with all run locally on an M3 chip with 16GB of RAM.